 Sedatives, also known as Barbs, Benzos (Klonopins, Xanax), Downers, or GHB, are classified as a central nervous system depressant.
 They are prescribed to promote calmness and sleep.
 The most common sedatives are barbiturates (barbs) and benzodiazepines (benzos).

 To successfully beat a sedative addiction, an addict must be able to recognize that they have a problem.
-Refuting an addiction can have serious effects, such as overdose or even death.
+Refuting an addiction can have serious consequenes including overdose and even death.
 Sedatives can have life-threatening withdrawals if a user abruptly quits using the drug.
 If you or a loved one abuses sedative pills (like Xanax) and any of the following warning signs of sedative addiction sound like you, then you may want to consider treatment at our Denver drug rehab:

-At The Raleigh House, we believe that people need a nurturing environment in order to heal.
+At The Raleigh House, we believe that people need a nurturing environment in order to heal during prescription drug rehab.
 With our high staff-to-client ratio, strong nutritional focus and frequent therapy sessions, our clients receive a greater level of care than at a traditional treatment center.
 Clients are assigned a treatment team during the assessment process that consists of clinical, psychiatry and nursing staff.
 The team will offer support, reassurance and safety along the way.

 Quitting the abuse of a sedative can be concerning as one may experience unpleasant symptoms such as depression and suicidal thoughts, aggression, restlessness and hallucinations.
 It is normal to experience ongoing effects even after the abuse has ended.
 These can last for a few days or up to a few months.

 Your clinical team will walk you through these symptoms if you begin experiencing them in treatment.
 The Raleigh House staff will make sure you are feeling safe and comfortable every step of the way.
 All clients will receive a thorough psychiatric, nursing and medical assessment upon admission.
 Individual therapists work with the client to create and implement treatment plans individualized to the client’s specific needs and goals for treatment at our Denver drug rehab.